What’s important in choosing a solar solution for your home or business?

 To get a higher quality system can often be a good idea.
 At least if you plan to be in the home or business more than a few years.

-If you are looking for the fastest payback time and don’t mind about long term performance, then spending less may be ok but keep in mind that in the longer term you may have to replace it much sooner than a good quality system.
+If you are looking for the fastest payback time and don’t mind about long term performance.
+Spending less may be ok but keep in mind that in the longer term you may have to replace it much sooner than a good quality system.